What is YARN in Hadoop?

 - Scheduler: Schedulers’ task is to distribute resources to the running applications.
 It only deals with the scheduling of tasks and hence it performs no tracking and no monitoring of applications.

-- Application Manager: Application Manager manages applications running in the cluster.
+- Application Manager: The application Manager manages applications running in the cluster.
 Tasks, such as the starting of Application Master or monitoring, are done by the Application Manager.

 Let’s move on with the second component of Apache Hadoop YARN.